On sup-norm bounds part II: $GL(2)$ Eisenstein series: Averaging non-unitary Whittaker new vectors

 \section{Averaging non-unitary Whittaker new vectors}

 In this appendix we extend \cite[Proposition~2.9]{Sa15} to allow non-unitary principal series representations.
 This is needed to deal with the Whittaker expansion of Eisenstein series for general $s$.
-The computations in this appendix rely heavily on the explicit expressions for the constants $c_{t,l}(\mu)$ (defined in \cite[(1.5)]{As17_1}) given in \cite[Lemma~2.2,2.3]{As17_1}.
-For the sake of exposition we consider three cases.
+The computations in this appendix rely heavily on the explicit expressions for the constants $c_{t,l}(\mu)$ (defined in \cite[(1.6)]{As17_1}) given in \cite[Lemma~2.2,2.3]{As17_1}.
+We will mostly stick to the notation of this paper, with some additions from \cite{As17_1}.
+Recall for example the matrices $g_{t,l,v}\in G(F_{\p})$ defined below \cite[(1.4)]{As17_1} and the set $\mathfrak{X}_k = \{\xi\colon F^{\times}\to S^1\colon \xi(\varpi_{\p})=1 \text{ and } a(\xi)\leq k\}$.
+All the computations in this appendix are done in a fixed non-archimedean field $F_{\p}$.